SciML/LinearSolve.jl/docs/src/basics/common_solver_opts.md

-# Common Solver Options (Keyword Arguments to Solve)
+# Common Solver Options (Keyword Arguments for Solve)

 While many algorithms have specific arguments within their constructor, the keyword arguments for `solve` are common across all of the algorithms